Prof Claire Whitehead

 More recently, I have co-authored an article with Grace Docherty on 'Bodies of Evidence: The Depiction of Violence Against Female Characters in Late Imperial Russian Crime Fiction', published by Modern Languages Open in 2023.

-Lost Detectives: Arising out of my work on Russian-language crime fiction, I lead a Knowledge Exchange and Impact project, kindly funded by the University of St Andrews, entitled 'Lost Detectives: Adapting Old Texts for New Media', on which I am collaborating with the author-illustrator, Carol Adlam.
-Carol's graphic novel adaptation of an 1876 work by Semyon Panov has recently been published as The Russian Detective by Jonathan Cape.
+Lost Detectives: I lead a public engagement and impact project, kindly funded by the University of St Andrews, entitled 'Lost Detectives: Adapting Old Texts for New Media', and work with the author-illustrator, Carol Adlam.
+Carol's graphic novel adaptation of an 1876 work by Semyon Panov was published as The Russian Detective in 2024.
 Rachel Cooke in the Guardian calls it 'an exquisitely illustrated celebration of early crime fiction' (see here).
 Carol and I have recently co-authored an article on our collaborative experience on this project here: 'Intermedial Adaptations of Nineteenth-Century Russian Crime Fiction' published by Adaptation.

 I would welcome postgraduate inquiries from students interested in pursuing projects in any area of the long nineteenth-century in Russophone literature and culture, as well as in crime fiction, the fantastic and comparative literature.